google/fleetbench/README.md

 1. Q: How do I build the benchmark with ThinLTO?

     A: Note that Clang and the LLVM tools are required for ThinLTO builds.
+In particular, the `lld` linker must be in the PATH.
 Specify `--features=thin_lto` on the bazel command line.
 E.g.

 ```
 bazel run --config=clang --config=opt --features=thin_lto fleetbench/proto:proto_benchmark